IN THE MIDST OF THESE “UNCHARTED WATERS,” adventurer/storyteller Neal Moore has taken journalism slow and low down from

-Multiple obstacles include, but are not limited to: river traffic (pleasure boats, ferries, dredgers, acres of barges pushed by tows, container ships, and mammoth oil tankers), far too many locks and dams, crushing rapids, swirling eddies, sunken rocks, submerged trees, freak waves on major lakes, and the stormy, open sea.
+Multiple obstacles included, but were not limited to: river traffic (pleasure boats, ferries, dredgers, acres of barges pushed by tows, container ships, and mammoth oil tankers), far too many locks and dams, crushing rapids, swirling eddies, sunken rocks, submerged trees, freak waves on major lakes, and the stormy, open sea.

 Neal was fighting to get to these stories.
 Other risks were related to these dangers, one way or another.
 Beyond navigating through the Covid-19 pandemic, the weather, which can be unpredictable, could also be challenging.

-Because Neal will be paddling in association with reporting, there will likewise be delays as he stumbles upon stories, as he solar charges his batteries and edits his videos and drinks his camp-brewed coffee.
-So the schedule and routing for the “22 Rivers Project” canoe expedition has to remain flexible.
+Because Neal was paddling in association with reporting, there were likewise delays as he stumbled upon stories, as he solar charged his batteries and edited his videos and drank his camp-brewed coffee.

-Neal will be fighting to get to these stories.
-Together, we’ll gain a unique insight that we can share with everybody who cares not only for America, but of the global community at large.
+Along the rivers and across this land, together, we can gain a unique insight to share with everybody who cares not only for America, but of the global community at large.